 The Electrical and Computer Engineering department offers two graduate degree programs:

 The Master of Electrical and Computer Engineering (MECE) degree is a professional, course-based program designed to increase a student’s mastery of advanced subjects; no thesis is required.
 The MECE prepares a student to succeed and advance rapidly in today’s competitive technical marketplace.

-The PhD Program prepares students for a research career in academia or industry.
-The PhD degree program consists of formal courses and original research conducted under the guidance of a faculty advisor, leading to a thesis.
+The MS/PhD Program prepares students for a research career in academia or industry.
+The MS/PhD degree program consists of formal courses and original research conducted under the guidance of a faculty advisor, leading to a thesis.

 How to Apply

 Once you have reviewed and met all admissions requirements, you are ready to Begin Your Application to Rice University.

-In order to apply to the Department of Electrical and Computer Engineering's MECE and PhD Program, you will need to submit the following:
+In order to apply to the Department of Electrical and Computer Engineering's MECE and MS/PhD Program, you will need to submit the following: